Creating space for transformative conversations

 Jack P. Blaney Award for Dialogue

 The Jack P. Blaney Award for Dialogue is presented every second year to an individual who has demonstrated international excellence in the use of dialogue to increase mutual understanding and advance complex public issues.
-Nominations are encouraged from around the world in the fields of international diplomacy & conflict resolution, climate solutions, intercultural dialogue, civic engagement, and urban sustainability.
+Nominations are encouraged from around the world in the fields of international diplomacy & conflict resolution, climate solutions, diversity and inclusion, democracy and civic engagement, and urban sustainability.

 “There is something more important than information.
 Values are far more important, and it is by understanding common values that decisions are made.
 We come to understand values through dialogue.”